 Elsa Stenudd spent her first year as a teacher working as a governess for the Arfwedsson family at the Hedensö estate in Näshulta.
 She was then employed at the Tierp coeducational school for less than a year and subsequently at the Tierps Enskilda Läroverk the following year.
 In 1920 Elsa Stenudd arrived at Sundsvall to take up the post of specialist teacher at Sundsvalls läroverk för flickor (girls’ school) where she taught Christianity, history, Swedish and English.
 Four years later, at the age of 29, she temporarily served as the school director.
 Following a successful year in post she was then appointed full-time director, a position she held for five years.
 During this period she also taught English and gained further qualifications in the subject by attending summer classes in the English language held at Oxford, funded by a stipend she had received.
 Following the 1930 school reform the school she was working at became a municipal girls’ school.
 Elsa Stenudd was appointed headmaster of the new school.
 She ran the school enthusiastically and progressively and the fact that every five years her post was renewed demonstrated that the school authorities appreciated her work.
 She held this job until she retired in 1958, entailing a 34 year employment record as head of the school.

 Elsa Stenudd was heavily involved in girls’ schools as an educational institution; she believed them to be the best form of education for girls.
-Elsa Stenudd delivered the inaugural speech of the 18th Allmänna Svenska Flickskolemötet (general meeting of Swedish girls’ schools) in Sundsvall in 1937, in her role as chair of Beredningskommittén (the wartime committee).
+Elsa Stenudd delivered the inaugural speech of the 18th Allmänna Svenska Flickskolemötet (general meeting of Swedish girls’ schools) in Sundsvall in 1937, in her role as chair of Beredningskommittén (the preparatory committee).
 There she expressed her hope that the school authorities would maintain the view that girls’ schools provided options for the future.
 She wanted an end to all school reforms to give both pupils and teachers the peace to deal with internal school developments.

 However, during the mid-1950s proposals to introduce a new comprehensive form of school were put forward.
 The discussion about retaining girls’ schools became a hot debate topic.
 Elsa Stenudd was unusually progressive for her time in her belief that girls from every social background should be able to have a career whilst also maintaining a home.
 She considered girls’ schools to be the most suitable means to prepare girls for these dual-track life roles given that the schools provided both